 Grubbs agrees.
 “The proper timing of fertilizer application doesn’t always coincide with that of herbicide application,” she said.

-Use it, and any herbicide, strictly according to safety instructions.
+If you choose to use it, use it and any other herbicide strictly according to the label instructions.

 Temper Your Expectations